andresram1/android-basics/Tools/README.md

-# App - An example to operate Fragments
+# App - An example to operate Fragments (Kotlin version)

 ## Overview